Pasadena Playhouse: 2010-2011 financial situation

 Regardless of continued recent critical acclaim of the Playhouse, and despite its steadily popular and ambitious season schedules, the theatre had a history of financial difficulties since its reopening in the 1980s.
 Saddled with millions of dollars' worth of debt from earlier unforeseen expenditures during the theatre's restoration, the Playhouse's operators struggled with balancing interest and loan repayments with increasing running costs.

 On January 29, 2010, the Los Angeles Times announced that, due to financial difficulties, the theatre would close on February 7 after its run of the musical Camelot and cancel the remaining 2010 season.
 On May 11, 2010, the Pasadena Playhouse filed for Chapter 11 bankruptcy protection and announced an intention to restructure its operations to reduce its debt burden.

 After less than four months, on July 7, 2010, it emerged from bankruptcy after a multimillion-dollar anonymous matching fund contribution toward operating costs and judicially approved debt cancellation.
 The Pasadena Playhouse also reduced paid staff to essential upper level administration, keeping the Artistic Director Sheldon Epps as coordinator for the rest of the planned consolidation.
 Director Epps announced through an interview with the LA Times that the shake-up was intended to put the theatre back on solid financial footing and ensure the Playhouse's survival into the future.
 The Playhouse released a tentative Fall/Winter season schedule including one new production of Dangerous Beauty slated for January 2011.
-Plans for a new extension and 400 seat venue designed pro bono by Frank Gehry that was announced in 2007 but was never built.
+Plans for a new extension and 400 seat venue designed pro bono by Frank Gehry were announced in 2007, but the extension was never built.

 A majority of the subscribers donated the rest of their season back to the theatre rather than requesting refunds, recusing the theatre of over a million dollars in possible financial liability.
 Epps has said that as the debt burden is lifted these steps will allow the theatre to carefully and responsibly rebuild the company.

-On April 1, 2011 the Playhouse held a "Premiere Gala: Opening Night" to celebrate its newfound financial solvency and announce next year's productions.
+On April 1, 2011, the Playhouse held a "Premiere Gala: Opening Night" to celebrate its newfound financial solvency and announce next year's productions.

 The Next Century

 In 2017, after 20 years as artistic director, Sheldon Epps announced his departure from the theater.
 Epps produced over 100 plays during his tenure and personally directed 13 of them.
 Danny Feldman, the executive director at Labyrinth Theater Company in New York was chosen as his replacement.

+Pasadena Playhouse received the 2023 Regional Theatre Tony Award at the 76th Tony Awards.